Aura-Audio/AuraScaler/README.md

-# MicScaler 🎛️ (v1.21.0)
+# MicScaler 🎛️ (v1.22.0)
 **Multi-Instance Mathematical Scaling & Spectral Engine**

 MicScaler is a professional-grade, zero-dependency web application designed for high-throughput mathematical processing of live audio data.

-It transforms your browser into a **20,000-channel mathematical processor**, isolating the processes of pre-gain structuring, frequency bandpassing, multiplicative scaling, phase-interleaving, and sub-millisecond hardware gating.
+It transforms your browser into a **20,000-channel mathematical processor**, isolating the processes of pre-gain structuring, resonant frequency bandpassing, multiplicative scaling, phase-interleaving, sub-millisecond hardware gating, and master output metering.

 ---